 Source: Green Bean and Wild Rice Salad

 Who says the green beans have to be served in a casserole?
 This Green Bean and Wild Rice Salad by Lisa Lotts is a lighter dish that’s just as delicious.
-Crunchy almonds, chewy cranberries, and sun-dried tomatoes, tangy olives, and hearty wild rice provide an interesting mix of textures that will have you craving more!
+Crunchy almonds, chewy cranberries, sun-dried tomatoes, tangy olives, and hearty wild rice provide an interesting mix of textures that will have you craving more!

 20. Lemon Herb Pasta Salad